 - 'Container yard' and 'CY' mean a place where containers can be parked, picked up or delivered, full or empty.
-A container yard or CY may also be a place where containers are loaded (or stuffed) or unloaded (or de-vanned). - 'Control limit' means the variation in readings taken on different instruments, using the same cotton. - 'Cotton waste' will be treated as cotton if it had been included in contracts which are subject to our Bylaws and Rules. - 'Country damage' is the damage or deterioration of the fibre caused by the absorption of excessive moisture, dust or sand from the exterior because it has been: - exposed to the weather; or - stored on wet or contaminated surfaces, prior to loading to trucks/containers or the vessel.
+A container yard or CY may also be a place where containers are loaded (or stuffed) or unloaded (or de-vanned). - 37 'Control limit' means the variation in readings taken on different instruments, using the same cotton. - "Controller" Means an independent 3rd party, inspection company, or experienced in cotton weighing, taring, sampling and surveying. - 'Cotton waste' will be treated as cotton if it had been included in contracts which are subject to our Bylaws and Rules. - 'Country damage' is the damage or deterioration of the fibre caused by the absorption of excessive moisture, dust or sand from the exterior because it has been: - a exposed to the weather; or - b stored on wet or contaminated surfaces, prior to loading to trucks/containers or the vessel.